sewenew/redis-plus-plus/README.md

 }
 ```

+The above examples use lambda as callback.
+If you're not familiar with lambda, you can also set a free function as callback.
+Check [this issue](https://github.com/sewenew/redis-plus-plus/issues/16) for detail.

 ### Pipeline

 [Pipeline](https://redis.io/topics/pipelining) is used to reduce *RTT* (Round Trip Time), and speed up Redis queries. *redis-plus-plus* supports pipeline with the `Pipeline` class.